Computational advances and challenges in simulations of turbulence and star formation: Introduction

 Numerical advances over the past decade have focused on developing magnetohydrodynamical (MHD) methods (Sect.~\ref{sec:hydro}) that robustly capture high-Mach number turbulence{\emdash}a cornerstone of the star-formation process (Sect.~\ref{sec:turbulence}).
-A second fundamental requirement is modeling the gravity of gas and stars (Sect.~\ref{sec:grav}).
-Despite significant progress, simulations still rely heavily on prescriptions for unresolved physics, so-called \emph{sub-resolution} models\footnote{Sometimes referred to as \inquotes{sub-grid} models; however, the term \inquotes{sub-resolution} is more general and includes particle-based methods.}.
+Other important advances include more accurate radiative transfer methods coupled to MHD, which can capture shadows and remain valid across the difficult transition between optically thin and thick regimes (Sect.~\ref{sec:rhd}).
+Another fundamental requirement for star formation studies is modeling the gravity of gas and stars (Sect.~\ref{sec:grav}).
+Despite significant progress, simulations still rely heavily on prescriptions for unresolved physics, so-called \inquotes{sub-resolution} models\footnote{Sometimes referred to as \inquotes{sub-grid} models; however, the term \inquotes{sub-resolution} is more general and includes particle-based methods.}.
 These encompass treatments of dissipation and unresolved turbulence, star formation itself (Sect.~\ref{sec:sf}), and a variety of stellar feedback processes{\emdash}stellar evolution, protostellar jets and outflows, heating, winds, ionization, and supernovae.
 Such models often depend on ad-hoc parameters and remain among the least benchmarked areas of development (Sect.~\ref{sec:feedback}).
-Other important advances include more accurate radiative transfer methods coupled to MHD, which can capture shadows and remain valid across the difficult transition between optically thin and thick regimes (Sect.~\ref{sec:rhd}).
 Finally, growing recognition of the role of cosmic rays has driven the development of cosmic-ray transport (CRT) methods (Sect.~\ref{sec:crhd}).

-In this review we present new approaches to modeling turbulence, gravity, star formation, feedback, radiation, and cosmic rays, with a particular focus on code capabilities, their numerical treatments, and parameterizations.
+In this review we present new approaches to modeling turbulence, radiation, gravity, star formation, feedback, and CRs, with a particular focus on code capabilities, their numerical treatments, and parameterizations.
 We assess the strengths and weaknesses of these methods and highlight current limitations.
 The remainder of the Introduction lists the codes most widely applied in turbulence and star-formation studies (Sect.~\ref{sec:codes}) and highlights recent advances in code optimization and parallel scaling (Sect.~\ref{sec:parallel_scaling}).